Tree Protection Plans for Construction in Sydney: Current AS 4970 Guide

 2. Key Concepts and Definitions

-AS4970 establishes essential terminology and concepts:
+AS 4970:2025 establishes key terminology and concepts:

 - Tree Protection Zone (TPZ): Calculated area around each tree requiring protection